gimasi/GMX-CARRIER/README.md

 # Connectors, Leds and Buttons
-The board has a LiPO battery connector and an USB.
+The board has a LiPO battery and an USB connector.
 The USB connection is used both to charge the LiPO battery - when charging the D1 green led will turn on and will go off when battery is charged - and to connect to the FTDI USB/Serial converter that connects to the GMX BUS serial port.<br/>
-The push button on the left of the battery connector can be used to turn on and turn off ( keep button pressed to turn off board) or to send a reset signal to the GMX BUS.<br/>
+The push button on the left of the battery connector can be used to turn on and turn off ( keep button pressed 5 seconds to turn off board) or to send a reset signal to the GMX BUS.<br/>
-The red D2 LED will turn on - if the respective jumper is connected - whenn the board is powered on.
+The red D2 LED will turn on - if the respective jumper is connected - when the board is powered.